 Taking the least amount possible may help prevent side effects.

 There’s not enough research on EPO to determine its safety during pregnancy or breastfeeding.

 In rare cases, EPO may cause an allergic reaction.
 Some symptoms of allergic reaction are:

 - inflammation of the hands and feet

 - difficulty breathing

-There’s evidence that EPO may benefit some conditions on its own or as a complementary therapy, but more research is needed.
-Until the verdict is clear, EPO shouldn’t be used in place of a treatment plan recommended by your doctor.
+Slight evidence suggests that EPO may benefit some conditions on its own or as a complementary therapy, but more research is needed.
+Until the verdict is clear, EPO shouldn’t be used in place of a treatment plan recommended by a doctor.

 There’s no standardized dosing for EPO.
-Most dosage recommendations are based on what has been used in research.
-Talk to your doctor or a trained natural health practitioner to weigh the risks and benefits of takin EPO and get advice about the proper dosage for you.
+Most dosage recommendations are based on what’s been used in research.
+Talk with your doctor to weigh the risks and benefits of taking EPO and get advice about the proper dosage.

-To reduce your risk of side effects, always use the lowest dose possible.
-If you begin having unusual or persistent side effects, discontinue use and see your doctor.
+Always use the lowest dose possible to reduce your risks for side effects.
+If you begin having unusual or persistent side effects, discontinue use and see a doctor.